-Read NEET 2021 application form live updates here.
+NEET 2021 phase 2 application form released; Register here.

 Stay up-to date with NEET NewsGet Updates

-After qualifying the NEET exam, 'what is the process of admission?' or what's after NEET 2021' or how to get admission in medical or dental colleges after NEET' are the questions which are usually asked.
+After qualifying for the NEET exam, 'what is the process of admission?' or what's after NEET 2021' or how to get admission through NEET' are the questions which are usually asked.
 After NEET 2021 exam, candidates who secures NEET cutoff are eligible for admission process.
 The admission to government colleges are done on the basis of 15% All India Quota (AIQ) and 85% state quota seats.

 The admission to 15% AIQ seats in government MBBS, BDS, AYUSH, BVSc & AH, BSc nursing courses through NEET 2021 are done by the Medical Counselling Committee (MCC).
 While the remaining 85% state quota seats are allotted based on NEET scores by the state counselling authority.
 The admission to private colleges after NEET-UG are also done by the respective state authorities.
 However, only candidates must fulfil NEET domicile criteria specified by the respective states for admission to state quota seats.

 ‘What if I am not a domicile of a particular state, can I still apply for MBBS/BDS counselling there?’, ‘Which all forms do I need to fill for admissions after NEET is over’, ‘What do I need to do after I qualify NEET 2021?’ and many more questions like these occupy the minds of aspirants and parents alike.
 Careers360 presents here a detailed and informative write-up on ‘What after NEET 2021?’ to help candidates decode the admission process of MBBS/BDS through NEET in an easy-to-understand manner.
 Eligible candidates must read the article on what after NEET 2021 to get detailed knowledge.